-How Hillcrest Structural was able to reduce labour and plant costs, increase accuracy and save time by switching from tapes and dumpy levels to point clouds and robotic measurement.
+Helping Hillcrest Structural lower costs, improve accuracy and save time by switching from manual measuring and dumpy levels to point clouds and robotic measurements.

 Based in Fareham, Hampshire, Hillcrest Structural is a steel contractor specialising in the design, supply, fabrication and erection of structural steel and ancillary systems throughout the UK.
 The company has its own in-house design division, production facilities and site team, a set up that enables it to offer a complete solution to its clients as well as a range of useful cross department experiences for employees.

 Under the guidance of Managing Director, Jamie Green, the company also has a policy of enabling apprentices to acquire a broad knowledge of the company’s workflows following a number of placements in various Hillcrest departments.
 This has provided the company with fresh insights into how the implementation of new technology can bring benefits across multiple parts of the business.

 In particular, this approach has highlighted the possibility of improving efficiencies on site through a range of innovative survey techniques that would directly address the challenges the site team faced during their numerous refurbishment projects.